minio/directpv/docs/node-management.md

 * Working DirectPV CSI driver in Kubernetes.
 To install the driver, refer to the [driver installation guide](./installation.md#directpv-csi-driver-installation).

 ## Add node
 After Adding a node into DirectPV DaemonSet, run DirectPV plugin `discover` command.
-Below is an example
+Below is an example:
 ```sh
 $ kubectl directpv discover
 ```

 ## List node
 Run DirectPV plugin `info` command to get list of nodes.
-Below is an example
+Below is an example:
 ```sh
 $ kubectl directpv info
 ┌──────────┬──────────┬───────────┬─────────┬────────┐